Eman288/ML-With-Streamlit/README.md

 ---

 ## How to Use
-1. **Upload Dataset**: Upload your dataset in CSV format via the app interface.
+1. **Upload Dataset**: Upload your dataset in csv or xlsx format via the app interface.
 2. **Select Model**: Choose from the available machine learning models.
 3. **Set Parameters**: Adjust model-specific parameters.
 4. **View Results**: See predictions, evaluation metrics, and visualizations in real time.